wxyzh/excel-mcp-server/README.md

 - Write text values to MS Excel file
 - Read formulas from MS Excel file
 - Write formulas to MS Excel file

+**🪟Windows only:**
+- Live editing MS Excel file
-- Capture screen image from MS Excel file (Windows only)
+- Capture screen image from MS Excel file

 For more details, see the [tools](#tools) section.